 To begin the actual collection, the male's legs are drawn down and out of the way, and a gentle massage is begun on the lower back, belly, and sides using both hands.
 As the middle fingers of the left hand move from the keel of the sternum to the rear, they are followed on the lateral surfaces by the thumb and first two fingers of the right hand.
 After several such flowing motions, slightly heavier pressure is exerted, and as the middle fingers of the left hand reach between the pubic bones they stop and maintain light but steady pressure.
 At nearly the same time, the thumb and fingers of the right hand continue to the cloaca exposing the papilla.
 As the thumb and fingers come together at the papilla, a drop of semen should appear.
 This is collected immediately by the third person.
 A 0.8 to 1.0 mm capillary tube, at least 60mm long, clean and untreated, is best for this purpose (Fig. 12).
 Semen will appear as a slightly viscous, somewhat cloudy fluid from colorless to yellow.
-Repeat the preusing a fresh tube for each collection to avoid urate contamination (mutes) will be milk white and more viscous.
-The samples can be collection should be sufficient.
-The bird is returned to the room and a This operation should require three to five minutes.
-Caution: Do not a papilla, as it will not help and may damage the delicate tissue.
-There is no bleeding.
-To avoid urates in the sample we suggest that the male be coust after he mutes and that the collection be made early in the mornir he has eaten.
+Repeat the procedure, using a fresh tube for each collection to avoid urate contamination.
+Urates (mutes) will be milk white and more viscous.
+The samples can be combined later.
+Unless semen is needed for more than one insemination, a 20 mm collection should be sufficient.
+The bird is returned to the room and released.
+This operation should require three to five minutes.
+Caution: Do not pinch the papilla, as it will not help and may damage the delicate tissue.
+There should be no bleeding.
+To avoid urates in the sample we suggest that the male be captured just after he mutes and that the collection be made early in the morning before he has eaten.

-Fig. 12 Peregrine falcon semen collection
+Fig. 12 Peregrine falcon semen collection.

 Check the sample under a microscope immediately.
-The sperm c appear inadequate when compared to that of poultry.
-This is normal, magnification at which the tails are just visible (430X), a doze spermatazoa in the field indicates an acceptable count.
-We hav experiments aimed at increasing the sperm count by spinning do semen samples in a centrifuge.
-The concentrated portion is then insemination.
-It appears to have no detrimental effect on sperm quali would be premature to say that the technique produces any benefit.
+The sperm count will appear inadequate when compared to that of poultry.
+This is normal, and at a magnification at which the tails are just visible (430X), a dozen motile spermatazoa in the field indicates an acceptable count.
+We have begun experiments aimed at increasing the sperm count by spinning down large semen samples in a centrifuge.
+The concentrated portion is then used for insemination.
+It appears to have no detrimental effect on sperm quality, but it would be premature to say that the technique produces any benefit.